Chrisley304/Chrisley304/README.md

 - 📫 You can reach me with a email: **chris@chrisley.dev**

-- 🧠 I'm member of [SIAFI](https://www.siafi-unam.com.mx/) a AI development community from *School of Engineering, UNAM*
+- 🧠 I was member of [SIAFI](https://www.siafi-unam.com.mx/) a AI development community from *School of Engineering, UNAM* & I was a [Notion](https://www.notion.com) Campus Leader on my college

 ## Connect with me :)